-In mid adolescence, during the late middle-school and early high-school years, most rebellion is about creating needed differentiation to experiment with identity and needed opposition to gather power of self-determination.
+In mid-adolescence, during the late middle-school and early high-school years, most rebellion is about creating needed differentiation to experiment with identity and needed opposition to gather the power of self-determination.

 When parents feel hard-pressed by these acts of rebellion — breaking social rules, running with wilder friends, for example — they are best served by allowing natural consequences to occur and by repeatedly providing positive guidance.
 They do this by continually making statements about, and taking stands for, choices that support constructive growth.

 Each time they do so, they provide the young person a fresh choice point to cooperate with them.
 Particularly when rebellion pushes hardest, as it usually does in mid-adolescence, it is the responsibility of parents to keep communicating a reference that will guide the young person down a constructive path of growing up.
 In the words of one veteran parent who had shepherded two adolescents through periods of high rebellion, "What it takes is the gentle pressure of positive direction relentlessly applied."

 Just because they won't heed what parents say and want at the moment doesn't mean that reference is not worth giving.
 Since rebellion is often reinforced by messages from peers, parents should keep getting their message in there.
 The son or daughter who ignored that direction today may decide to follow it tomorrow.
 Why?
 Because young people know that is parents and not peers who ultimately have their best interests at heart.